gmc-code/PC-microbit-micropython/docs/radio/radio_shift_cipher.rst

 | This script uses radio communication for sending and receiving encrypted messages.
 | The script sets up a radio group, defines a list of secret phrases, and implements a Caesar shift cipher function for encryption.
-| When the A button is pressed, it selects a random secret message, applies the Caesar cipher with a small random shift, sends the encrypted message via radio, and starts a timer.
+| When the A-button is pressed, it selects a random secret message, applies the Caesar cipher with a small random shift, sends the encrypted message via radio, and starts a timer.
 | If button B is pressed, it stops the timer and displays the elapsed time.
 | For the receiver, the script also checks for incoming radio messages and displays them on the microbit's LED display.